 Check out from our self catering cottage in Cornwall was at 10am, so we got straight on the road and headed over to Falmouth to explore this popular Cornish town.

-After a busy morning exploring the museum, we had worked up quite an appetite, so we headed in search of the best fish and chip shop in Cornwall.
+After a busy morning exploring the museum, we had worked up quite an appetite, so we headed into Falmouth in search of the best fish and chip shop in Cornwall.
 Actually scrub that, Harbour Lights was awarded best independent fish and chip shop in the UK, and they certainly live up to that title very well.
 If you want great food, with amazing sea views, then this is a great place to eat for families visiting Falmouth.

-The Olde House
+The Olde House, Cornwall

-With happy kids and full tummies we left Falmouth to head to the final stop of our Cornwall holiday.
+With happy kids and full tummies we left Falmouth to head to the final stop of our Cornwall road trip.
 The girls were super excited about the lambing weekend at The Olde House, and we were all really looking forward to staying on a working farm for the final part of our Cornwall trip.

 The Olde House had everything we needed for the final 2 nights of our Cornwall break, with excellent indoor and outdoor play facilities and a wonderful new indoor pool and spa.
 The best part was being able to see the lambs being born, and the girls loved being able to visit the sheds to feed and cuddle them whenever they wanted.